frostjohnAL/Azure-AD-B2C/README.md

 For details on Arkose Labs visit https://www.arkoselabs.com/

-To get your development and production environments with yor public and private key reach out to the Arkose Labs team
+To get your development and production environments along with your public and private key reach out to the Arkose Labs team

 ## Live sample